-Multiple sclerosis (MS) is a chronic disease that affects the nervous system.
-Nerves are coated in a protective covering called myelin.
-People with MS experience deterioration of the myelin.
-Nerves may function abnormally when the myelin is damaged.
-A number of unpredictable symptoms may result, including:
+Multiple sclerosis (MS) is a chronic disease that affects your central nervous system.
+Nerves are normally coated in a protective covering called myelin, which also speeds up the transmission of nerve signals.
+People with MS experience inflammation of areas of myelin and progressive deterioration and loss of myelin.

-- pain, tingling, or burning sensations throughout the body
+- pain, tingling, or burning sensations throughout your body

 - muscle spasms or stiffness

 Years of dedicated research have led to new treatments for MS. While there’s still no cure for the disease, drug regimens and physical therapy can help people with MS to enjoy a better quality of life.

 - minimize symptoms during MS worsening or flare-ups